snowplow/snowplow-javascript-tracker/README.md

 ```

 #### Procedure
-1. Merge all changes needed for the release
+1. Merge all changes needed for the release into master
 1. Run `<path/to/global/yarn/bin/grunt` (will run the `default` task in _Gruntfile.js_)
 1. Commit the changes in _dist_
 1. Update the version in _package.json_ accordingly